daveshanley/quobix.com/content/sorry.md

 If you have experienced emotional distress because of something I did, said or wrote, then please accept my **_genuine apology_** :hearts:.

-Sometimes, I mis-read intent.
+Sometimes, I misread intent.
 Sometimes I forget how brutal even the most innocent words can be, when used in a certain context.

 Sometimes I simply _let my emotions get the better of me_ and I am **_unable to use my words properly_**.

-By causing you offense, I have _failed_ in my mission to **balance** **_logic, reason and empthy_**.
+By causing you offense, I have _failed_ in my mission to **balance** **_logic, reason and empathy_**.

 I'll keep trying to do better, please don't give up on me.